Beneficiaries and their projects

 Keywords: Community functioning, Bacteria, Carbon cycling, Climate change.

-In the north-eastern Siberia, water and land merge to form an extraordinary landscape sitting on a constantly frozen soil: the permafrost.
-This fragile environment is extremely sensitive to the climate change that promote the melting of the permafrost.
-Carbon derived from dead vegetation is released from the ice and reach the numerous water bodies of the tundra.
-This carbon is then recycled in carbon dioxide (CO2) by a variety of microscopic bacteria living in the water, which reinforce the warming of the atmosphere as CO2 is a greenhouse gas.
+In north-eastern Siberia, water and land merge to form an extraordinary landscape sitting on constantly frozen soil: the permafrost.
+This fragile environment is extremely sensitive to the climate change that promotes the melting of the permafrost.
+Carbon derived from dead vegetation is released from the ice and reaches the numerous water bodies of the tundra.
+This carbon is then recycled into carbon dioxide (CO2) by a variety of microscopic bacteria living in the water, which reinforces the warming of the atmosphere as CO2 is a greenhouse gas.

 Alizée’s research in the arctic tundra investigates which bacteria are responsible for this process in small shallow ponds.
 She wants to find out if these bacterial communities are similar across the numerous ponds of the region or if different communities can occur and have a different yield in their recycling process.
 Alizée spent one month in a remote field station in the nature reserve Kytalyk (Rus: Кыталык) in Russia and, fighting with thousands of mosquitos and cold wind from the north, she sampled 20 ponds to analyse bacterial communities as well as the quantity and quality of carbon present in these ponds.